wagood/laralist/README.md

 * [Inertia.js](https://inertiajs.com/) allow to create modern single-page React, Vue, and Svelte apps using classic server-side routing.
 Works with any backend — tuned for Laravel.

 * [Jigsaw](https://jigsaw.tighten.com/)  is a framework for rapidly building static sites using the same modern tooling that powers your web applications.
 Blade templating, Markdown for content-driven pages, Compile your assets using Laravel Mix.

+* [JSON Parser](https://github.com/cerbero90/json-parser).
+Zero-dependencies pull parser to read large JSON from any source in a memory-efficient way.

 * Tectalic [OpenAI](https://tectalic.com/apis/openai/docs/php) REST API Client s a package that provides a convenient and straightforward way to interact with the OpenAI API from your PHP application.
 * [OWASP Cheat Sheet Series](https://cheatsheetseries.owasp.org/) These cheat sheets were created by various application security professionals who have expertise in specific topics.